 Security considerations are critical to ensure that protocol design aligns with security needs.
 It is essential that the radio interface security requirements be made available as early as possible.

-During development of 5G, the system was designed such that the PDCP layer provided ciphering and integrity protection for both user data and RRC signaling, ensuring secure transmission of information above the MAC layer.
+During development of 5G, the system was designed such that the PDCP layer provided ciphering and integrity protection for both user data and RRC signaling, ensuring secure transmission of information above the PDCP layer.
 However, several control elements have also been defined in the MAC layer since it allowed lower latency.
-For reference, the list of MAC CEs in 5G is defined in TS 38.321 chapter 6.1.3. and it is possible that some of these may also be defined in 6G MAC specification.
+For reference, the list of MAC CEs in 5G is defined in TS 38.321 chapter 6.1.3. and it is possible 6G might use similar lower layer control information. .

 During the initial RAN2 discussions on AS security, security for lower layer control information was raised as a potential topic for study and concerns were expressed about the impacts, such as potential overhead (e.g. overhead incurred by MAC-I and/or the processing requirements).
-If there is lower layer information that is critical to protect, RAN2 would appreciate the opportunity to work jointly with SA3 on an ongoing basis to develop a solution.
+Also, the delay and processing requirements incurred in the protection itself were mentioned during discussion which might have adverse effects (e.g. in case of LTM mobility) if security mechanisms are to be applied at lower layer control information in 6G If there is lower layer information that is critical to protect, RAN2 would appreciate the opportunity to work jointly with SA3 on an ongoing basis to develop a solution.

 RAN2 respectfully requests SA3 to provide information on the following aspects:

-Identification of only the critical lower layer control information that requires protection on L2 considering the above concerns from RAN2
+Identification of only the critical lower layer control information that requires protection considering the above concerns from RAN2

 What type of protection (e.g. Integrity protection and/or ciphering protection) is required for such critical information.